 Evaluating sources is a critical aspect of information literacy.
 Whenever we encounter information, we subconsciously make judgments about it.
-The process of evaluating sources prompts you to bring these judgments to a conscious level, deepening your capacity to engage with information effectively.
+The process of writing evaluative annotations prompts you to bring these judgments to a conscious level, deepening your capacity to engage with information.
+These skills help you to create better work, write better papers, and be a better friend!

 Otis College of Art and Design | 9045 Lincoln Blvd.
 Los Angeles, CA 90045 | MyOtis